wp-plugins/pixabay-images/readme.txt

 * Fixed security issues: Authentication bypass and path traversal attack (Thanks goes to Mogwai, IT-Sicherheitsberatung Munich)
 * Included new languages in settings page.

+= 2.5 =

+* Tested in WordPress 4.2.2
+* Updated Pixabay API to use secure HTTPS connection.

 == Upgrade Notice ==